 When using an MCA, the amount you’ll pay back and the time you’ll pay it back over is determined by two things: the funding fee and the split percentage (explained in the next section).

 The funding fee is a fixed cost which is agreed with your provider when you’re approved for an MCA.
 Occasionally there will also be other fees to take note of (set up fees, early repayment fees, etc.) which some providers will charge.
 The overall cost of the MCA can be reached by adding these extra charges to your funding fee.
 It is important to confirm the terms of any additional charges before you enter into an agreement with a lender.

 How long it takes to pay back your MCA is dependent on what percentage of your card sales you’re handing to your provider per month.
 This figure is called the split percentage.
 If the split is 10% and you make £20,000 in card sales each month, you’ll be paying back your provider £2,000 a month until you’ve repaid your MCA.

 Split percentages vary between providers, but generally range between 10% and 30%.
 Research has shown most customers pay their MCA back in around six months.

+Looking for a larger line of credit than a business credit card can offer?
+Check out our guides to alternative financing options, or find out how iwoca can help you secure a business loan in minutes.
 Many providers, such as PayPal, will offer you lower funding fees if you agree to higher split percentages.
 This is because the higher the split, the quicker you’ll pay back your merchant cash advance.
 Because an MCA is not interest-based, making early repayments will generally not reduce the overall amount you pay back, and there may be additional fees involved in doing so.